 Increased security in a smart home

-One of the newer features offered by smart home technology is an increasingly secure environment than can be controlled and viewed remotely.
+One of the newer features offered by smart home technology is an increasingly secure environment that can be controlled and viewed remotely.

 The best options will allow remote locking, temporary codes for guests or workers, and tracking who has entered or left the residence.
 Some locks can seamlessly integrate with other connected devices such as security cameras and lights.

 Other security enhancements include connected doorbells and remote-controlled window shades.
-The latest doorbells provides a push notification and real-time video monitoring and some allow owners to speak to whomever is outside their door.
+The latest doorbells provide a push notification and real-time video monitoring and some allow owners to speak to whoever is outside their door.
 Blinds that can be controlled wirelessly allow the home to appear occupied even when the family is away.

 Environmentally friendly smart home features

-Smart thermostat boast great energy-saving potential – you don’t have to heat or cool an empty house all day to have it be comfortable when you get home from work.
-Some of the latest generation of thermostats are adaptive – meaning they learn the homeowner’s.
+Smart thermostats boast great energy-saving potential — you don’t have to heat or cool an empty house all day to have it be comfortable when you get home from work.
+Some of the latest generations of thermostats are adaptive, meaning they learn the homeowner’s preferences.
 They also may offer insight into energy usage at the end of each month and provide tips for how to conserve more energy.